Roger Moore — The Debonair Bond

 Gluttony 007 eats and drinks well, and points out poor quality consumables.

-Aesthetics The islands around Thailand are spectacular and shot well.
+Beauty The islands around Thailand are spectacular and shot well.
+The costumes are pretty, and the two Bond girls are, as always, worth gazing at.

 The Spy Who Loved Me